woody34/toadify/DEMO.md

 ├── player
 └── playlist
 ```
-I am going to need a service to talk with server.
+I am going to need a service to talk with the server.
 I am also going to need a 'single source of truth' for my client side state.
 One place I can go and see all of my state and its logical concerns.
-Lets put this inside of the page and pass it's state up and down to the player and playlist using props and events!
+Let’s put this inside of the page and pass it's state up and down to the player and playlist using props and events!

 I have planned out the basic architecture so lets start defining contracts!